zeevick10/bitcoin-educational-content/tutorials/others/pbn-certificate-timestamping/en.md

 OpenTimestamps is able to offer this service for free thanks to a highly efficient way to store such proof in the Bitcoin Blockchain.
 It uses the sha256 has of the file as a unique identifier of your file and build a merkle tree with other hashes of submitted files from other users and only anchor the hash of the Merkle Tree structure in an OpReturn Transaction.
 Once this transaction is in some block, anyone with the initial file and the `.ots` file associated to it can verify the authencity of the timestamping.
 In the second part of the tutorial we will see how to verify your Bitcoin Certificate or any Diploma of Course Completion with a teminal and with a graphical interface via the website of OpenTimestamps.

-# How to verify a Plan B Network Certificate or Diploma
+# How to verify a Plan ₿ Network Certificate or Diploma

 ## Step 1.
 Download your Certificate or Diploma